DCA - CHI

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Washington, D.C.
 Reagan-National Airport to Chicago, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 To get a below average price on the flight from Washington, D.C.
-Reagan-National Airport to Chicago, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 7 weeks before departure.
+Reagan-National Airport to Chicago, you should book around 4 weeks before departure, which saves you about 56% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 5 weeks before departure.

 Good to know